raven4752/python-project-template/README.rst

 * Paver_ for running miscellaneous tasks
 * Setuptools_ for distribution (Setuptools and Distribute_ have merged_)
 * Sphinx_ for documentation
-* flake8_ for source code checking
 * pytest_ for unit testing
 * mock_ for mocking (not required by the template, but included anyway)
-* tox_ for testing on multiple Python versions

 If you are new to Python or new to creating Python projects, see Kenneth Reitz's `Hitchhiker's Guide to Python`_ for an explanation of some of the tools used here.